I. Description of Works

 Responsible for accomplishing the stated project objectives which include creating clear and attainable project objectives, building the project requirements, and managing the constraints of the project management triangle, which is cost, time, scope, and quality.

-The Project Manager shall be responsible for ensuring that the Project Quality Plan and the Inspection and Testing procedures, Method Statement for HDPE Pipe Installation, HSE safety, and all contractual documentation are maintained up to date and accessible to all parties.
+The Project Manager shall be responsible for ensuring that the Project Quality Plan and the Inspection and Testing procedures, HDPE Pipe Installation Method Statement, HSE safety, and all contractual documentation are maintained up to date and accessible to all parties.

-Responsible for overall construction activities ensuring that all Method Statement for HDPE Pipe Installation , quality, and safety procedures are implemented and required approval permits are obtained.
+Responsible for overall construction activities ensuring that all HDPE Pipe Installation Method Statement, quality, and safety procedures shall be implemented and required approval permits shall be obtained.

-Supervise operations in accordance with the approved Method Statement for HDPE Pipe Installation, shop drawings, specifications, material submittals, and schedules to achieve the acceptance of the project deliverables.
+Supervise operations in accordance as per approved method statement of hdpe pipe installation, approved shop drawing, specifications, material submittals, and schedules to achieve the acceptance of the project deliverables.

 Health, safety, and environmental (HSE) managers generally plan, coordinate and implement issues and directives within the organization.

-Ensure enforcement of safety procedures in accordance with the approved HSE Plan.
+Ensure enforcement of safety procedures in accordance as per approved HSE Plan.

-Will be closely monitoring the site engineer’s strict implementation of the Method Statement for HDPE Pipe Installation and Risk Assessment, the use of proper tools and equipment to maintain safety, certifications of equipment and their adherence to safety regulations, reporting of any unsafe work or stopping work that does not comply with HSE procedures.
+Will be closely monitoring the site engineer’s strict implementation of the Installation Method Statement of HDPE (High Density Polyethylene) Pipe and Risk Assessment, the use of proper tools and equipment to maintain safety, certifications of equipment and their adherence to safety regulations, reporting of any unsafe work or stopping work that does not comply with HSE procedures.